 This next picture is of the graduation exercises at the Nyakaliro Church on Sunday, February 20.

 I taught each day for as much as 7 hours, though I actually taught for less than half the time with the translator doing the bulk of the work.
 The next two pictures are of the students during class.
 An important part of having an interactive experience is to have a great translator.
 RJ is a great translator and is very interactive with the class.
-When you look at the second picture, don’t fail to notice that in the back of the classroom is Dan Eads with his mac laptop.
-Since I have used a Macintosh computer since 1986, I felt like I was at home.

 The next picture is of Leonard.
 When I saw Leonard, my heart was filled with praise for God’s saving work in an individual’s life.
 Prior to my trip to Mwanza in 2007, Leonard had been converted from a wicked life.
 In 2007, he audited two of my classes but could not take the classes for credit because he did not know how to read.
 Subsequent to that class, he learned how to read so that he is now able to take classes for credit.